Loan Workouts

 Before returning a nonaccrual loan to accrual status, the credit union should obtain an affirmation of the member’s renewed willingness and ability to make timely payments of principal and interest under the revised contract terms.
 Below are the regulatory provisions for restoring a nonaccrual loan to accrual status.

-• Commercial workout loans may be returned to accrual status if the borrower has demonstrated the ability to make at least six consecutive contractual payments of principal and interest under the restructured terms.
-In making this determination, the credit union may consider the borrower’s recent repayment performance just prior to the formal restructuring action.
+- Commercial workout loans may be returned to accrual status if the borrower has demonstrated the ability to make at least six consecutive contractual payments of principal and interest under the restructured terms.
+In making this determination, the credit union may consider the borrower’s recent repayment performance just before the formal restructuring action.

 Application of Payments on Loans on Nonaccrual